Mrh-Script/Mrh-Script/README.md

 <h1 align="center">This is Riad... 👋</h1>

+---

-### 👨‍💻 About Me
+### 👨‍🎓 About Me

 My name is **Md Riad Hasan**, and I'm a **Computer Science and Engineering student** at **Uttara University, Bangladesh**.
 I have a strong passion for software development, problem-solving, and exploring new technologies.
-I started my coding journey with **C** (using SPL in my early days), and I'm currently learning **Java** while stepping into **web development**.
+I began my coding journey with **C** (using SPL in my early days), and I’m currently learning **Java** while starting my journey into **web development**.

-My goals include sharpening my problem-solving skills, contributing to **open-source projects**, and becoming a skilled software developer.
-I enjoy working with others, staying curious about emerging tech, and I'm currently involved in an **analytical research project**.
+My goals are to sharpen my problem-solving skills, contribute to **open-source projects**, and grow into a skilled software developer.
+I enjoy collaborating with others, staying curious about emerging technologies, and I'm currently engaged in an **analytical research project**.

 **Fun fact:** I can solve a **3x3 Rubik's Cube** in under one minute!

 ---

-### 🛠 Skills
+### 🛠️ Skills

 - **Programming Languages**
 <div align="left">